lseif/chess-game/README.md

 The player with the red pieces begins. the game refers to him as white.
 The player with the red pieces is refered to as black.

 ## Issues
-- Sometimes pawns cant move were they should
+- sometimes pawns can't move were they should
-- Sometimes the kingCheckException returns a wrong piece
+- sometimes the kingCheckException returns a wrong piece

-When you encounter other Issues or have feature requests please open an Issue.
+When you encounter other issues or have feature requests please open an issue.

-##TODO
+## TODO
--improve unit tests, use CTests
+- improve unit tests, use CTests
--show the Pieces that got taken and show how many points of material a player is up or behind -add GUI
+- show the Pieces that got taken and show how many points of material a player is up or behind
+- add GUI